mikhaildruzhinin/bitly-url-shortener/README.md

 # Bitly url shortener

 This script has two main features.
-It can shorten links with [Bitly.com](https://bitly.com) and also it can provide you with the statistics for your short links.
+Firslty, it can shorten links with [Bitly.com](https://bitly.com) and copy them to your clipboard.
+Secondly, it can provide you with the statistics for your short links.

 ### How to install